dojo/docs/dojox/form/BusyButton.rst

       @import url(/moin_static163/js/dojo/trunk/dojox/form/resources/BusyButton.css);
     </style>

 In this example we will set a new label by clicking on a button (this can be a server response as well).
-Se first state will not have a timeout, the second state will have a timeout of 2 seconds
+The first state will not have a timeout, the second state will have a timeout of 2 seconds

 .. cv-compound::